Table of contents

 UK citizens moving to Spain from the UK with the idea of working in Spain after Brexit have a number of options.
 Probably the easiest - but most expensive - would be via the Golden Visa.
 As stated above, this visa grants the holder the right to live - and work - in Spain.

 Care must be taken however if a couple both wish to live and work in Spain.
 In this case, both spouses must obtain a visa and the financial requirements are doubled i.e. instead of buying property at a value of €500,000, the couple must invest €1m.

-8. Digital nomad visa
+8. Remote working visa

-A new alternative lies in the digital nomad visa, which the Spanish government has recently introduced and, at the time of writing in early 2023, is still 'finding its feet'.
+However, it is fair to say that Spain's digital nomad visa, which the Spanish government has recently introduced and, at the time of writing in early 2023, is still 'finding its feet'.

 While the requirements have been established by the government, immigration lawyers will confirm that the process has yet to be implemented uniformly by all of the stake-holders.
 For example, part of the process, just as with other visas, requires the participation of Spanish Consulates around the world, and not all (or even most) have finalised their local processes.